dshanske/simple-location/readme.md

 will now be required to show maps for services that require API keys.

 ## Changelog

+### 5.0.25 ( 2026-07-27 )

+* Checked for compatibility with latest version
+* Remove live ability to use development sites
+* Lock airport and timezone lookup behind optional user login requirement
+* Remove ability for bulk update if the user does not have permission to do so

 ### 5.0.24 ( 2026-02-25 )